Personal-CS50-WEB/Library-website/README.md

 1. Clone the repository to your local machine.
 2. Create a new MySQL database and import the database.sql file to create the necessary tables.
 3. Upload the files to your web server.
-4.Open the website in your web browser and start using the library management system!
+4. Open the website in your web browser and start using the library management system!